 - types of character, lexical and/or language models

 Several submissions per participant will be allowed and all the results will be considered when presenting the competition results.
 Regarding the tokenization, the transcripts in each submission have to be as similar as possible to the training data.
-In each submission, the participant must provide a brief description of the characteristics of the submitted system, emphasising the main characteristics of the submitted system.
-The final goal is to analyse the different proposals of the participants.
+In each submission, the participant must provide a brief description of the characteristics of the submitted system, emphasizing the main characteristics of the submitted system.
+The final goal is to analyze the different proposals of the participants.

 The evaluation will be performed on the transcription results provided by each recognition system.
-The evaluation metric will be the Word Error Rate (WER) and the Character Error Rate (CER) (50% each) between the reference transcript and the transcript provided by the system from each line.
-The winner will be the system which obtains the least WER on the test set.
-A web-based platform will be available for the participants to check their test results.
+The evaluation metric will be a linear combination of the Word Error Rate (WER) and the Character Error Rate (CER) (50% each) between the reference transcript and the transcript provided by the system from each line.
+The winner will be the system which obtains the least value of the linear combination on the test set.
+A web-based platform will be available for the participants to submit their test results.

 Two tracks are planned in this competition:

-- Restricted track: in this track the participants can use only the data provided by the organisers for training and tuning their systems
+- Restricted track: in this track the participants can use only the data provided by the organizers for training and tuning their systems

 - Unrestricted track: in this track the participants can use any data of their choice

-Registration and access to dataTo register in this contest send an e-mail to jandreu_AT_prhlt_DOT_upv_DOT_es with the subject ICDAR 2015 HTRtS competition registration.
+Registration and access to dataTo register in this contest send an e-mail to jandreu_AT_prhlt_DOT_upv_DOT_es with the subject ICFHR 2016 HTR competition registration.
 In the message you must provide the following data:

 - Group name and acronym